rossturk/github_traffic_grabber/README.md

 # GitHub Traffic Grabber

-A Python script to track and store GitHub repository traffic statistics using SQLite.
+A Python script to track and store GitHub repository traffic statistics using PostgreSQL.

 ## Features